KAE-AP Online Engagement by District Stakeholders

 EXPECTATIONS OF ONLINE STAKEHOLDER ENGAGEMENT

 Patrons interacting with district social media pages are expected to be polite and respectful.
 This does not mean that stakeholders cannot disagree about things or provide the district with feedback, but it needs to be constructive rather than hurtful or malicious.
-There is to be no name-calling, hate speech, libel, gossip, or personal attacks on the district’s social media pages.

 MISUSE OF ONLINE ENGAGEMENT BY DISTRICT STAKEHOLDERS

-- Following the removal of the comment, the Public Relations Department will send a private message to the user indicating the district’s expectations for online interaction, as indicated in associated district policies, and notifying the user of the removal of his/her content.
+- Prior to removing the comment, the Public Relations Department will create a record of the comment and the reason for its removal.
+Following the removal of the comment, the Public Relations Department will send a private message to the user indicating the district’s expectations for online interaction, as indicated in associated district policies, and notifying the user of the removal of his/her content.

 If an individual continuously disregards these expectations, he/she will be indefinitely blocked from district-affiliated social media accounts.